luksdaniel/wedding-gift-list-api/README.md

-# marriage-gift-list-api
+# wedding-gift-list-api
-An API for managing a gift list for an marriage
+An API for managing a gift list for an wedding